-The Hobby craft area is located in the Recreation Leisure Center.
 A variety of programs are available in the Recreation Department.
 You may obtain Hobby craft material for the program in which you are authorized, but only through the Special Purpose Order Program.
 Classes are taught for art (acrylic painting), drawing, and calligraphy.
 Materials for the classes are provided only when you have been formally enrolled in the class.
 Hobby craft materials only will be stored in the Hobby craft lockers.
 All personal items discovered in these lockers will be confiscated and the inmate may forfeit his position in the program.
 Participants who are authorized to participate in the Hobby craft Programs must provide a combination lock for the locker assigned.
 All completed projects must be disposed of within 30 days of completion.
 Only three (3) projects can be active at any given time.
 All Hobbycraft items will be mailed at your expense through the Mail-out Program in Recreation to an authorized visitor from your visiting list only, which must be provided by the participant to Recreation Staff.
 Selling Hobbycraft items or giving materials to other inmates is strictly prohibited.
-Completed projects are not allowed to be stored in housing unit room lockers.
+Completed projects are not allowed to be stored in housing unit lockers.

 Everyone authorized to participate in the Hobbycraft Programs or classes will abide by all rules and regulations or be removed for not following prescribed procedures.
-Neither FCI Bennettsville nor Recreation staffs are responsible for stolen items.
+Neither SCP Bennettsville nor recreation staff members are responsible for stolen items.

-Sports and Musical Equipment: Athletic and music equipment are provided and maintained by the Recreation Department.
+Sports and Musical Equipment:

+Athletic and music equipment are provided and maintained by the Recreation Department.
 You may purchase authorized items through the Special Purpose Order (SPO's) Program.
 Playing cards can be purchased through the Commissary and used in both the Recreation Department and/or Housing Unit.

 Passive Recreation Dress Code: Cook whites are not allowed in the Recreation Area.
-Tennis shoes or basketball sneakers are the only authorized footwear allowed on the gym floor.
-No boots or work boots allowed, NO EXCEPTIONS.
-Under no circumstances are inmates allowed to go shirtless on the recreation yard or in the recreation building.
+Under no circumstances are inmates allowed to go shirtless on the recreation yard.